Are you missing one or more teeth? Have your lost teeth been affecting how you eat and speak?

 Does getting a dental bridge hurt?

-During the dental bridge procedure, we will administer local anesthesia to ensure you are comfortable and feel minimal discomfort.
-Any discomfort after the procedure can be managed with over-the-counter pain relievers.
-In most cases, patients experience very little discomfort or pain.
+During the dental bridge process, we will use local anesthesia to ensure you are comfortable and feel little discomfort.
+If you have any discomfort afterwards, you can manage it with over-the-counter pain relievers.
+In most cases, patients experience little discomfort or pain.

 How do I clean and care for a dental bridge?

 If you damage your dental bridge, there is a chance Dr. Gittleman can repair it.
 Contact us promptly if you notice any issues with your bridge.
-We will assess the damage and find the most appropriate repair solutions, ensuring the continued functionality and longevity of the dental bridge.
+Dr. Gittleman will assess the damage and find the best solution.

 Can I get a dental bridge if I have gum disease?

-You should treat your gum disease before considering a dental bridge.
-Once the condition is under control, then a dental bridge may be an option.
+You should treat your gum disease before thinking about getting a dental bridge.
+Once the disease is under control, then a dental bridge is an option.
 Maintaining healthy gums is crucial for the success of dental bridge placement.
-Dr. Gittleman will assess your oral health recommend the appropriate treatment.
+Dr. Gittleman will assess your oral health suggest the best treatment.

 Can I get a dental bridge if I have a missing back tooth?